 Choice of accommodation weaves back to your agenda for the vacation.
 A kid-friendly resort in the wilderness or on the beach works well if you just want to relax.
 Choose hotel chains that provide good kids’ club activities and babysitting services.

-If you’re planning to do theme parks, check beforehand for height restrictions and ticket prices.
-We kept away from Disney and Universal till K turned four, opting instead for discovery museums and petting zoos.
+- If you’re planning to do theme parks, check beforehand for height restrictions and ticket prices.
+We kept away from Disney and Universal till K turned 4, opting instead for discovery museums and petting zoos.

 Back to square one for potty training?